St Helen's Rugby and Cricket Ground: History

-Since the ground opened in 1873 it has been the home of the Swansea Rugby Football Club, and the Swansea Cricket Club.

-On 19 June 1928 the ground was the venue of a mile race, for Swansea Grammar School's Sports Day, won by a teenage Dylan Thomas; he carried a newspaper photograph of his victory with him until his death.
+In June 1928 the ground was the venue of a mile race, for Swansea Grammar School's Sports Day, won by a teenage Dylan Thomas; he carried a newspaper photograph of his victory with him until his death.

+In modern history, the ground remained Swansea RFC's home in professional rugby, before the formation of the Ospreys in 2003, which saw the now professional region share games with The Gnoll in Neath.
+Eventually, the Ospreys left St Helens in 2005, moving to then newly opened Liberty Stadium along side Swansea City.

 In 2005, the venue could hold an audience of 10,500 seated before it was re-developed.
 The famous east stand, which had provided cloisters over part of Oystermouth Road, has since been demolished and replaced with a metallic stand unloved by locals.
 In late November 2007, the ground's perimeter wall in the South East corner, next to Mumbles Road and Gorse Lane, was knocked down and a new wall built further inside the ground, in similar style to the old wall.
 This was to accommodate a new car park with 39 spaces for the Patti Pavilion.

-St. Helen's Ground is claimed to be home to the tallest freestanding flood light in Europe, with the light in the north-eastern corner of the ground standing at 150ft (45m).

-After ongoing discussions between the Swansea Ospreys rugby union club and the city council of Swansea, in 2024 it was decided the Welsh rugby franchise, the Ospreys would replace Swansea Cricket Club as tenants of the St. Helen's ground from the 2025/26 rugby season.
-Swansea CC had occupied the stadium since 1875, and will be looking for a replacement.
-The stadium will be renovated in the year of 2024/25 with new stands and it will become an all purpose rugby field, with a specially designed 4G pitch.
+In the summer of 2024, after ongoing discussions between the Ospreys and the city council of Swansea, it was decided the Welsh rugby region would return to St Helen's for the 2025/26 rugby season, later delayed to 2026/27, and as a result, they would replace Swansea Cricket Club as the main tenants.
 Swansea RFC and Swansea University RFC will continue to play rugby in the stadium.

+The final cricket match was played on 31 August 2025, where Swansea seconds played Pontardawe in a first XI fixture.